tomp-uni/ASE2026_Vibe_Slicer/README.md

 9. Closed bottom and top solid layers with alternating diagonal fill.
 10. Automated tests for the main generation behaviors.

-### TODO list
+### TODO list (Cannot be completed due to running out of tokens)

 #### High priority

-- Support multiple contours per layer in the JSON model.
-- Preserve explicit loop/group structure instead of flattened points only.
-- Make slicing robust for models with holes and more complex outlines.
-- Add a real infill strategy for non-solid interior layers.
-- Add reproducible benchmark comparisons against Cura for slice time and print time.

-#### Medium priority

-- Add basic support for brim / skirt / raft build-plate adhesion helpers.
-- Improve non-manifold and thin-feature handling.
-- Harden printer profile validation and startup/shutdown safety checks.
-- Add an output mode for machine-readable debugging or metrics.

-#### Low priority

-- Add more example models and expected-output fixtures.
-- Produce presentation slides and paper figures from the current metrics.
+- Implement a more robust algorithm for handling complex geometries and multiple floors and ceilings.
-- Document the current limitations more explicitly for users.
+- Optimize the extrusion pathing for faster print times.

 ### Overall assessment

 The project is in a good state for a university presentation: the pipeline is working, the core milestones are implemented, and the code can demonstrate meaningful slicing-to-G-code behavior.
-For the scientific paper, the remaining work should focus on measurable comparisons, robustness on more complex geometry, and a reproducible evaluation setup.